-Windows, external doors and joinery Repair category: 3 Notes: The window units and external doors are damaged/defective and require repair/replacement in the short term.
+Windows, external doors and joinery Repair category: 3 Notes: The window units are of an older design and in a poor state of repair.
+Repair/replacement in the short term should be anticipated.
 External joinery is affected by decay to varying degrees.
 A reputable joiner can advise on all necessary repairs.

 External decorations

-Repair category: 3
+Repair category: 2

 Notes: Outside paintwork has deteriorated and redecoration is now required.
-Regular re-painting of external joinery will prolong its lifespan.
+Regular re-painting of external joinery will prolong its life span.